Classical Mechanics as a Knowledge Map

 Newton's Foundation

-Newtonian Mechanics starts the timeline in 1687.
+Newtonian Mechanics starts the map in 1687.
 Force equals mass times acceleration.
 Objects in motion stay in motion.
 For every action, an equal and opposite reaction.
 These laws gave physics its first truly predictive framework for motion.

 But Newton's formulation, powerful as it was, had limits.
 Not wrong, exactly, but cumbersome for certain problems.
 Tracking forces on every part of a complex system gets tedious fast.
 There had to be better ways to set up the math.